Lonely Planet votes for Central Asia as the best travel region for 2020!

 And in 2019 we crossed the heartland of Kyrgyzstan east to west, resulting in this new, 15-day varied and adventurous tour program.

 As more visitors discover the Central Asian countries, we try to develop in addition to classical tours also special tours and even expeditions to lesser known places.
 For example a trip to the Zhongar Mountains in Kazakhstan, or to Nukus and the seabed of the former Aral Sea in Uzbekistan.

 Of course you will find classic tours in all five Central Asian countries as well, and please keep in mind that all offered programs are examples; we gladly help you to create your own tailor-made tour in the region.

-We are proud to say that from 2010 we have been five times partners of the famous (in The Netherlands) Dutch TV programs ‘3 op reis’ en ‘De gevaarlijkste wegen ter wereld’, organizing with our local partners their productions in Central Asia.
+We are proud to say that from 2010 we have been five times partners of the famous (in The Netherlands) Dutch TV programs ‘3 op Reis’ en ‘De gevaarlijkste wegen van de wereld’, organizing with our local partners their productions in Central Asia.